 Avoid eating while studying.
 It is distracting and you will get fat-, juice- and other stains on books (that might not even be yours); besides, your stomach will permanently be digesting, which causes the blood flow to concentrate in your bowels, leaving less for your brain.
 Also, constantly eating makes you fat.
 If you are permanently hungry, chances are that you are not eating appropriately.
 Remember that whatever you eat should not make you tired and it should last a while (at least three hours).

 When to do what: Reading, understanding or training?
-This is actually simple to figgure out, at least for math.
-You can not train (i.e. solve exercise problems) if you do not understand the subject.
+This is actually simple to figure out, at least for math.
+You cannot train (i.e. solve exercise problems) if you do not understand the subject.
 A sign for this is looking at the solutions all the time and/or copying from the solutions while trying to solve exercise problems.
-The first thing therefore is reading and trying to understand the subject.
+Therefore, the first thing is reading and trying to understand the subject.
 If you have problems understanding certain things, get someone to help you.

 All of this was probably very obvious.
 There are more advanced things like estimating how long you will need to study for a certain exam, making a timetable and keeping to it, learning techniques etc. for which there are plenty of ressources.
 However, most people who fail an exam have problems with one or more of the above "simple" things.

 After failing an exam, people try to convince their surroundings that they studied when in fact they just skipped through a book or their notes a few times, were often distracted, too tired or hungry, or they blame the teacher, the assistants, the exam problems.
 These people are just trying to justify their failure for themselves.
 Everyone who passed the exam and probably really studied knows, and it just makes them look stupid.

 So you tried, but you are just too lazy, you cannot be consequent enough, are constantly sidetracked, cannot keep your desk clean or get your roommates to be quiet?